MCMC Confidence Intervals and Biases: Asymptotic MCMC Confidence Intervals

 This proves the result (with $\epsilon = 0$) assuming the chain starts in stationarity.

 Finally, applying Theorem~5 from Section~5 below, with $\epsilon>0$ and $r = 1/2$ and $C = \epsilon \, \alpha^{-1/2} B$, we obtain the result for $\pi$-a.e.\ $X_0=x\in\X$. \end{proof}

 Theorem~1 says that any Markov chain satisfying \(\limsup_{n\rightarrow\infty} n \, Var(e_n) \leq B^2\) for some \(B > 0\) immediately has a specified asymptotic confidence interval, without requiring any CLT.
 It does not require any bias bound, so it provides a partial response to \cite{A1A2tweet}.
 It does still require a variance bound.
-But asymptotic variance estimators can be obtained in many different ways, including repeated runs, integrated autocorrelation times, batch means, window estimators, regenerations, and more (see e.g.\ Section~3 of \cite{geyer1992}), so this does not appear to be a major limitation.
+Asymptotic variance estimators can be obtained in many different ways, including repeated runs, integrated autocorrelation times, batch means, window estimators, regenerations, and more (see e.g.\ Section~3 of \citealp{geyer1992}), but they often require challenging conditions to ensure consistency (\citealp{GlynnWhitt,HJPR,JonesHaran,FlegalJones}).
+Alternatively, the variance bound can be consistently estimated directly from simulations by sampling $M$ independent copies of the chain and computing the sample variance of the resulting $e_n$ values (see the examples in Section~6 below).

 For example, at the usual significance level \(\alpha = 0.05\), taking $\epsilon = 0.001$, Theorem~1 yields the asymptotic 95\% confidence interval

 By contrast, if we knew that a CLT held and that \(\lim_{n\rightarrow\infty} n Var(e_n) = B^2\), then we could derive the 95\% confidence interval